-Trainee Name: Date: Using your matrix, answer the following questions for this pro oblem: What did you learn from this problem?
-Use specific example Describe the Core Competencies that you developed during the core competencies that you developed the core competencies that you developed the core core core core core core core cor Police Training Officer comments:
+Trainee Name: Date: Using your matrix, answer the following questions for or this problem: I. What did you learn from this problem?
+Use specific examples and refer to the cells in the matrix.
+Describe the Core Competencies that you developed during this exercise.
+Police Training Officer comments:

 2. Did you initially formulate assumptions (ideas) that you later realized would not work?
-Explain.
-Coul these assumptions be transferred to another problem?
+Explain. these assumptions be transferred to another problem?
 Where?
-Police Training Officer comments: , 3.
+Could Police Training Officer comments: 3.
 Identify important information or skills that you acquired during this problem-solving exercise.
-Explain why you chose these (i.e., identify laws, contacts or behaviors that you will use again).
+E why you chose these (i.e., identify laws, contacts or behaviors that you will use again). ixplain